TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 ### Updates to `uibuilder` node

+* **FIX NEEDED** Loading template - if it fails due to a missing dependency, the template isn't loaded but the Template shows the new one.
+Need to revert the name if loading fails.

 * Allow file uploads
 * Add instance title and description fields.
 Extend record of instances to include these and update the `apps` page.
+* Use alt logging for websocket disconnects, sleep, error, etc

 * [**STARTED**] Move all filing system handling to a separate library module `libs/fs.js`.
 Should help work out how to support implementations with limited filing systems.
 * Move all uibRoot package.json handling to `libs/package-mgt.js`